kenahoo/RHadoop-Wiki/rmr-v1.2-Preview.md

 ```

-If you want process a CSV file instead, you would just have to specify `input.format = "csv"`.
+If you want to process a CSV file instead, you would just have to specify `input.format = "csv"`.
 Well, that is not always true.
 The CSV
 format is a family of concrete formats that differ, for instance, in the character used  to separate fields.
 The default for `read.table` is
 TAB and so it is in `rmr`.
 What if we have a really comma separated  CSV format, like this